 Hi.
-I'm a professor and chair of the Department of Agricultural and
+I'm a development economist in the Department of Agricultural and

 Applied Economics, University